-Exhibit Number Exhibit Description 2.1 Form of Separation and Distribution Agreement, by and between International Business Machines Corporation and the registrant 3.1 Form of Amended and Restated Certificate of Incorporation of the registrant 3.2 Form of Amended and Restated By-Laws of the registrant 10.1 Form of Transition Services Agreement, by and between International Business Machines Corporation and the registrant 10.2 Form of Tax Matters Agreement, by and between International Business Machines Corporation and the registrant 10.3 Form of Employee Matters Agreement, by and between International Business Machines Corporation and the registrant 10.4 Form of Intellectual Property Agreement, by and between International Business Machines Corporation and the registrant 10.5 Form of Kyndryl 2021 Long-Term Performance Plan 21.1 Subsidiaries of the registrant 99.1 Preliminary Information Statement
+Exhibit Number Exhibit Description 2.1 Form of Separation and Distribution Agreement, by and between International Business Machines Corporation and the registrant 3.1 Form of Amended and Restated Certificate of Incorporation of the registrant 3.2 Form of Amended and Restated Bylaws of the registrant 10.1 Form of Transition Services Agreement, by and between International Business Machines Corporation and the registrant 10.2 Form of Tax Matters Agreement, by and between International Business Machines Corporation and the registrant 10.3 Form of Employee Matters Agreement, by and between International Business Machines Corporation and the registrant 10.4 Form of Intellectual Property Agreement, by and between International Business Machines Corporation and Kyndryl, Inc. 10.5 Form of Kyndryl 2021 Long-Term Performance Plan 10.6 Offer Letter by and between International Business Machines Corporation and Martin Schroeter, dated January 2, 2021, the LTPP performance share unit award agreement, dated February 1, 2021, and the related terms and conditions document, effective December 15, 2020 10.7 Offer Letter by and between International Business Machines Corporation and Elly Keinan, dated March 1, 2021, the LTPP performance share unit award agreement, dated April 1, 2021, and the related terms and conditions document, effective March 1, 2021, and the Executive Sign-on Repayment Agreement 10.8 Offer Letter by and between International Business Machines Corporation and Maryjo Charbonnier, dated May 28, 2021, the LTPP performance share unit award agreement, dated April 1, 2021, and the related terms and conditions document, effective March 1, 2021, the LTPP retention restricted stock unit award agreement, dated August 1, 2021, and the related terms and conditions document, effective June 1, 2020, and the Executive Sign-on Repayment Agreement 21.1 Subsidiaries of the registrant 99.1 Preliminary Information Statement

-^{} To be filed by amendment.
+To be filed by amendment.